chronotope/pure-rust-locales/README.md

 `LC_CTYPE` are not yet supported.

 `pure-rust-locales` **is not** an internationalization library by itself.
 It is too low level for that.
 It provides only a very low level API.
-Is is meant to be used by internationalization libraries.
+It is meant to be used by internationalization libraries.

 Used By